lab156/arxivDownload/README.md

 * getting problem articles for latexml.ipynb
     * Identify articles that are not included in the arxmliv database
     * Try to process these problematic articles with either removing environments or with LaTeXTual
+* Word embeddings generation and evaluation.py
+    * read the binary files produced by word2vec
+    * Get the raw text ready for embedders
+    * Search for arxiv.db for the tags of an article
+    * tSNE visualization of the tags of terms

 ## Scripts
 * update_db.py